ssentinull/hugo-portfolio/content/blogs/create-a-portfolio-using-go-hugo-part-1.md

 > :warning: **Disclaimer** :warning:
 >
-> This specific method of creating a blog using Hugo is not of my fruition, but of my friend's, therefore I feel obligated to give him credit.
-Shoutout to [fahmifan](https://github.com/fahmifan) for sharing his knowledge and allowing me to write about it in my blog.
+> Shout-out to [fahmifan](https://github.com/fahmifan) for sharing his knowledge and allowing me to write about it in my blog.
 Please show some love for his [portfolio repo](https://github.com/fahmifan/fahmifan.github.io).

 ## Download Hugo.